 - A cheaper solution: one developer writes a single code and simply optimizes it to various platforms.

-- Libraries, such as AngularJS, React, Ember, etc., can be leveraged for web development.
+- Libraries, such as Angular, React, Ember, etc., can be leveraged for web development.

 - Using native modules allows creating native experience.